FCC Rejects Concerns Over UWB Interference to C-band Downlinks

 The FCC took steps to protect users of this spectrum from interference.
 For example, the rules prohibit the use of fixed outdoor infrastructures in the 5925-7250 MHz band, which includes TV broadcast auxiliary service links, although it does not consider operation onboard a ship or within a "terrestrial transportation vehicle" as a fixed infrastructure.

 As noted in another article in this week's RF Report, there is concern that allowing these devices to operate in the 23.6 to 24 GHz band will interf with Earth Sensing Satellites (ESS).
-The Second Report and Order and Second Memorandum Opinion and Order
+The Second Report and Order and Second Memorandum Opinion and Order addresses these concerns.

 Siemens VDO asked the FCC to allow its frequency-hopping vehicular radar system to operate in this band, stating its system would cause no more interference than the UWB devices allowed in this band.
 NTIA said that frequency-hopping transmitters should not be allowed in this band.
 The FCC, working with NTIA, determined that because frequency-hopping systems can be programmed to avoid specific frequencies, the Siemens VDO system could maintain the -10 dB bandwidth of the system between 24-29 GHz and avoid the ESS band.
 As such, the system would be authorized as a non-UWB device and fundamental emissions would not be permitted in the 23.6-24 GHz band.